oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 -------

-## Table of Contents
+# Table of Contents
 [[TOC]]

 -------

 > **Editor's Note** - This document is NOT complete.>> The document development process is based on agile software development principles.
-Iterative, incremental working documents are being developed, reviewed by the Language Subcommittee, and then submitted to the Technical Committee for approval as a Committee Specification Drafts (CSD).>> This is iteration 4 and the expectation is there will be at least another CSD iterations before this document is complete and ready to be submitted for approval as a Committee Specification.>> Parenthetical "Editor's Notes" will be removed prior to submitting for Committee Specification.
+Iterative, incremental working documents are being developed, reviewed by the Language Subcommittee, and then submitted to the Technical Committee for approval as a Committee Specification Drafts (CSD).>> This is iteration 5 and the expectation is there will be at least another CSD iterations before this document is complete and ready to be submitted for approval as a Committee Specification.>> Parenthetical "Editor's Notes" will be removed prior to submitting for Committee Specification.
 Sections that are expected to added in a later iteration (prior to 1.0) will be labeled with "TBSL" for "To Be Supplied Later", optionally with a guestimate as to which iteration it would be supplied in.

 # 1 Introduction
 The OpenC2 Language Specification defines a language used to compose messages for command and control of cyber defense systems and components.
+The OpenC2 command and control interface for a system is defined by the transport used and the subset/extensions of this Language Specification as defined in an Actuator Profile.
+The transport MAY be specified by an OpenC2 Transport Specifications such as (Ed note - incl refs and links).
+An Actuator Profile MUST exist, MAY (or MUST?) follow the Actuator Profile Guidelines (Ed note incl refs), and MUST include which of the options in this Language Specification are conformed to, and what extensions (if any) are added.

 A message consists of a set of headers and a body.
+The headers SHOULD be provided as part of transport.

 The OpenC2 language defines two message body types: